sygy1995/BART3D/README.md

 `hg38_library_dir = /path/to/library/`

-Then you can run the install script and install BART source package globally or locally same as the full package described above.
+Then you can run the install script and install the BART3D source package globally or locally the same as the full package described above.